envima/photodb/docs/config_photodb.md

 **classification_definition_csv**

-List of classification names as CSV file.
+List of classification names as CSV file, i.e. classes to be annotated.

 File relative to application folder:
 ```yaml